Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Green Falls was a modest-sized settlement.
 One of the main reasons they'd been there several times was that it was fairly important, being one of three main water-routing stations from the rivers out to the farms and fields in Three Valleys.
-Mostly, it wasn't drinking water---it was irrigation, which was in some ways far more important.
-Few of the several hundred residents had been biodroned---implants were fairly uncommon in communities this size, it seemed.
+Mostly, it wasn't drinking water-it was irrigation, which was in some ways far more important.
+Few of the several hundred residents had been biodroned-implants were fairly uncommon in communities this size, it seemed.

 That, he realized, was odd, and it tickled at him. *Why* was it odd?